open-xml-templating/docxtemplater/docs/source/installation.rst

 https://github.com/open-xml-templating/docxtemplater-build/tree/master/build

-You will also need JSZip version 2.x, which you can download here : https://github.com/Stuk/jszip/tree/v2.x/dist
+You will also need Pizzip, which you can download here : https://raw.githubusercontent.com/open-xml-templating/pizzip/v3.0.4/dist/pizzip.js

 Build it yourself
 -----------------